Lekhana-Gayatri/Food-Ordering-python-application/README.md

-This application offers a comprehensive solution for restaurant management, including user login functionality, restaurant menu management by staff, and cart management by users.
+This application offers a comprehensive APIs for restaurant management, including user login functionality, restaurant menu management by staff, and cart management by users.

 **Technologies Used:**